Why Join a Troupe?

 There's always a chance that the troupe director will tell you she's not interested in having you in her troupe.
 Maybe the troupe accepts only a certain number of members, and doesn't currently have vacancies.
 Or possibly this director accepts only people who have whatever "look" she wants.
 Maybe your skill level is too junior at this time to qualify.
 It could even be something as stupid as this director having a feud with a teacher you took classes from in the past!
 If this happens to you, try not to let it upset you or discourage you from your quest to find a compatible troupe.
 Just keep looking — there's sure to be another troupe who is a much better fit!

 Find out what kind of costs you can expect if you join.
 You'll probably need to pay something to help fund the rental of rehearsal space and compensate the director for her time in running rehearsals, creating choreography, etc. The official costume and props, of course, will cost something.
 For example, even if you already own a sword, you may be expected to purchase another one that matches what the others are using.
 You may need to pay dues into a pool that is used for purchases by the group.

 What Can You Expect?

 Troupes usually have some sort of introductory period for new members.
 Sometimes there is an official probationary period, during which you'll be expected to demonstrate your ability to master the choreography, show up reliably for rehearsals and shows, show a team attitude toward sharing the goals of the group, and perform competently in shows.

-When you first join, you naturally won't know all the choreography, and you might not have all the props or costumes.
-So you can expect that you'll be phased in gradually.
+When you initially join, you naturally won't know all the choreography, and you might not have all the props or costumes.
+So you can expect that you'll be phased into performances gradually.